mortencombat/stretchable/docs/source/glossary.md

     ![](_static/box-model.png)

-content box
+content edge
-    The box surrounding the content, where text and images appear.
+    The content edge is the box surrounding the content, where text and images appear.

-padding box
+padding edge
     Padding clears an area around the content, between the content and the border.
-The padding box is the box surrounding the padding, which also lines up with the inside of the border.
+The padding edge is the box surrounding the padding, which also lines up with the inside of the border.

-border box
+border edge
     The border goes around the padding and content.
-The border box is the box surrounding the outside of the border. **stretchable** uses `box-sizing: border-box`, which means that the dimensions (width and height) that you assign to an element corresponds to the border box of the element.
+The border edge is the box surrounding the outside of the border. **stretchable** uses `box-sizing: border-box`, which means that the dimensions (width and height) that you assign to an element corresponds to the border box of the element.

-margin box
+margin edge
     Margin clears an area outside the border.
-The margin box is the box surrounding the margin, eg. the outermost bounds of the element.
+The margin edge is the box surrounding the margin, eg. the outermost bounds of the element.